hchings/psg_mvp_backend/README.md

 ## B. To Run
 1. Clone to code to your local env
+2. [Tentative for now] Please move the *docker-compose.yml* to the upper folder
-2. Run the following command, which will start all the instances.
+3. Run the following command, which will start all the instances.
 ```sh
 $ docker-compose up web
 ```